bmatcuk/libuv-rs/README.md

 [libuv-rs] uses semantic versioning.

+As of v2.0.1, libuv-rs supports the `skip-pkg-config` feature.
+This is passed to [libuv-sys2] to skip searching for a local install of [libuv] via pkg-config and, instead, causes [libuv-sys2] to build [libuv] from source.

 You'll want to make sure to familiarize yourself with [libuv] by reading [libuv's documentation].
 You can then familiarize yourself with [libuv-rs] by reading the [examples] and [documentation].